kny5/fabacademy_antonio_anaya/docs/assignments/week14.md

 - Teacher sets the LCD display,
 - Teacher sends x and y values to students 4 and 17,
+- i2c addresses are 4, 17 and master address its optional, and LCD address it's 0x27.
-- Student 4 prints x value using the LCD screen and serial communication.
+- Student 4 prints x value using the LCD screen and serial communication,
 - Student 17 prints y value using the LCD screen and serial communication.

+### Board and pinouts

 ### Code

 Teacher:
+I've use my own board as Teacher.

 ```